Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

 The next natural question that one is led to ask is whether the SAW possesses a \emph{scaling limit}, and this is the question which will be the focus of the present work.
 Building on work of Brydges and Spencer~\cite{brydges-spencer-saw5}, it was shown by Hara and Slade that the SAW on the integer lattice in dimension $d \geq 5$ converges to Brownian motion when one performs a diffusive scaling~\cite{hara-slade-saw-bm}.
 The scaling limit of the SAW is also conjectured to be given by Brownian motion when $d=4$, but with an extra logarithmic correction in the scaling.
-This has not yet been proved, although a number of theorems about weakly self-avoiding walk, which is expected to belong to the same universality class, have been proven; see~\cite{slade-4d-survey} for a recent survey.
+This has not yet been proved, although a number of theorems about weakly self-avoiding walk have been proven; see~\cite{slade-4d-survey} for a recent survey.
 It is not known what the scaling limit (or factor) should be for $d=3$, though various exponents associated with this case have been derived numerically.
-We refer to the survey articles~\cite{slade-saw-survey,saw-lectures} and the book \cite{ms-saw-book} and the references therein for more results on the SAW.
+We refer to the survey articles~\cite{slade-saw-survey,saw-lectures,gl-saw-survey-new} and the book \cite{ms-saw-book} and the references therein for more results on the SAW.

 The main focus of the present work is the case $d=2$.
 It was conjectured by Lawler, Schramm, and Werner~\cite{lsw-saw} that in this case the SAW converges upon appropriate rescaling to the Schramm-Loewner evolution (SLE) \cite{schramm0} with parameter $\kappa = 8/3$.
 This conjecture was derived by making the ansatz that the scaling limit of the SAW should be conformally invariant and satisfy a certain Markov property.
 The value $\kappa=8/3$ arises because SLE$_{8/3}$ satisfies the so-called \emph{restriction property}~\cite{lsw-restriction}, which is the continuum analog of the fact that a SAW conditioned to stay in a subgraph is the same as a SAW on that subgraph.
 This conjecture has been supported by extensive numerical simulations due to Tom Kennedy~\cite{kennedy-saw-sim}.
 Prior to the present work, no scaling limit result for the SAW in two dimensions has been proved, however.